 Large Boskoop Glory being protected from late afternoon and evening sun by a larger Oak Tree.
 Also a Crimson Queen being protected by both trees.

 location, location, location.
-A proper location to plant a Japanese Maple sometimes requires being creative.
-Protection from late afternoon and evening sun will reduce leaf scorch, sun scald and control the amount of watering necessary to keep the soil cool and moist.
-Also plants under stress, are more likely to develop diseases and insect damage.
+A proper location to plant a Japanese maple sometimes requires being creative.
+Protection from late afternoon and evening sun will reduce leaf scorch, sun scald and reduce the amount of watering necessary to keep the soil cool and moist.
+Also plants under stress are more likely to develop diseases and insect damage.

 Providing the correct environment is crucial to reducing plant stress, which will allow your tree to remain healthy for many years of enjoyment.

-Having property with large existing shade trees to plant your Japanese Maples under, makes a perfect envirement.
-We call this filtered or dappled shade, and Japanes Maples love that type of location.
+Having a property with large existing shade trees to plant your Japanese maple under makes a perfect environment.
+Such filtered or dappled shade is ideal for Japanese maples.

-TIP 1 In southern states Japanese maples with red leaves prefer late afternoon and evening dappled shade.
-Although four to six hours of direct morning sunlight is beneficial to maintain the red pigment in the leaves.
+TIP 1 In southern states, Japanese maples with red leaves prefer late afternoon and evening dappled shade, although four to six hours of direct morning sunlight is beneficial to maintain the red pigment in the leaves.
 If you have an existing tree that had red leaves in the past but now the leaves are mostly green, try thinning out existing taller trees that may be creating more morning shade than necessary.
-In northern states dappled shade is beneificial but not absolutely necessary.
+In northern states, dappled shade is beneficial but not absolutely necessary.

 TIP 2 Japanese maples with green leaves prefer some late afternoon shade in southern states.
 In northern states full day sun is fine.